-7.4.2.4 Manoeuvring for parking and loading areas
+7.4.2.4 Manoeuvring for parking areas and loading areas

 Applicable to: Standard The Council's discretion shall be limited to the following matters: a.
 Any activity with a vehicle access.
 On-site manoeuvring area shall be provided in accordance with Appendix 7.6.
-Rule 7.4.3.6 - Manoeuvring for parking and loading spaces b.
-Any activity with a vehicle access to: a major or minor arterial road; or a collector road where On-site manoeuvring area shall be provided to ensure that a vehicle can manoeuvre in a forward gear on to and off a site.
-Rule 7.4.3.6 - Manoeuvring for parking and loading spaces
+Rule 7.4.3.6 - Manoeuvring for parking areas and loading spacesareas b.
+Any activity with a vehicle access to: i. a major arterial road or minor arterial road; or ii. a collector road where three or more car parking spaces are provided on site; or iii. six or more car parking spaces; or iv. a heavy vehicle bay required by Rule 7.4.2.3; or v. a local street or local distributor street within the Central City core; or vi. a main distributor street within the Central City where the vehicle access serves three or more parking spaces; or vii. a local street outside the Central City core and the vehicle access serves six or more parking spaces.
+On-site manoeuvring area shall be provided to ensure that a vehicle can manoeuvre in a forward gear on to and off a site.
+Rule 7.4.3.6 - Manoeuvring for parking areas and loading spaces areas